U.S. News Rankings

-Louisiana State University—Baton Rouge, better known as LSU, is a public school near the Mississippi River, in the southeast part of the state.
-Students at LSU can choose from many programs in 17 colleges, with graduate degrees available in the E. J. Ourso College of Business,the college of engineering, the school of law, and several other fields.
+Louisiana State University—Baton Rouge, better known as LSU, is a public school near the Mississippi River, in the southeastern part of the state.
+Students at LSU can choose from many programs in more than a dozen colleges, with graduate degrees available in the E. J. Ourso College of Business, the College of Engineering, the law school and several other fields.
 Outside the classroom, LSU students can explore more than 350 student organizations or check out the unique, free facilities nearby, including the 14-acre Hilltop Arboretum or the Louisiana Museum of Natural History.
 Sports fans can visit the Andonie Museum, which is also free and all about the history of LSU athletics.
 Student athletes can play at the recreational level or with the LSU Tigers varsity teams, which compete in the NCAA Division I Southeastern Conference.
 Notable LSU alumni include four-time NBA champion Shaquille O’Neal, and Lyndon Johnson’s vice president, Hubert Humphrey.

 |School mission and unique qualities (as provided by the school):|

 Since 1860, LSU has served the world through extensive, multipurpose programs encompassing instruction, research, and public service.
 The flagship institution of Louisiana, LSU is one of only 25 universities nationwide holding both land-grant and sea-grant status.
 With a community of more than 33,000 faculty, staff, and students from every state and approximately 120 countries, its academic programs include bachelor's degrees in 70 major fields, master's degrees in 74 fields, and doctoral degrees in 50 major fields.
 Outside of the classroom, residential colleges, study abroad, service-learning and undergraduate research opportunities, and over 300 student organizations contribute to an exciting and meaningful college experience.